Early Pregnancy Fetal Heart Beat – Now you see it, now you don’t

 cardiac-actvity-2

 Teaching point: Be careful when confirming a heart beat in an early uterine pregnancy on a transabdominal scan.
-If you cannot get an adequate M mode which demonstrates the heart beating then you have not identified a heart beat.
+If you cannot get an adequate M mode which demonstrates the heart beating then you have not identified a heartbeat.
 Confirmation with a formal transvaginal scan should be organised as soon as possible.

 Leave a Reply